Porter Road Butcher famous Breakfast Sausage.

 Grind your meat mix.

 Select and insert your mincing grinder plate/die of choice.
 Gradually feed meat into the grinder, combining it with pieces of fat to achieve an even blend of meat and fat.
+Chill, then grind for 2nd time.
 Note that the finer you grind the meat the finer the texture will become (with less visible bits) and the firmer the sausage will be.